-Planning to Retire: A Timeline for Your 40s and OnSubmitted by Birchwood Financial Partners on May 23rd, 2017
+How to Start the Retirement Process: A Timeline for Your 40s and OnSubmitted by Birchwood Financial Partners on March 11th, 2018

 Beyond the numbers, we find a successful retirement takes thoughtful planning.
 On a Sunday night, think about what you might do the next day if you were retired.
 What will get you up in the morning?
 How would you spend your day?
 Whom might you spend time with?
 What will you do to derive meaning out of your life?
 Will you work part time, volunteer, or travel?
 Retirement can be a lonely or stressful transition when all of a sudden your days are wide open.
 Thinking about how you might handle that in advance could ease the transition.
 Once you have, the timeline below may help.